 I did contribute to that first NATO MOOC and I am about to deliver another lesson in Social Media Influence Activity in early December.

-So from an extremely niche blogging platform to NATO MOOC to business partner to standing in front of a class of Staff Officers from over 28 Nations at NATO School at the Norfolk Naval Base in the USA … my incredible journey is a true testament to the power of social media.
+So from an extremely niche blogging platform to NATO MOOC to standing in front of a class of Staff Officers from over 28 Nations at NATO School at the Norfolk Naval Base in the USA … my incredible journey is a true testament to the power of social media.

 As many of you will be well aware – Australia is not a NATO nation.
 We are however; as I was repeatedly reminded with great affection from those I met in Norfolk – one of NATO’s biggest non-member partners.